jenkinsci/campfire-plugin/README.markdown

 ### Installation

-A pre-built hpi file is provided in the downloads area on github.
+A pre-built (snapshot) hpi file is provided in jenkins-on-jenkins ( http://ci.jenkins-ci.org/view/Plugins/job/plugins_campfire/ ).
 You should be able to upload this to your Jenkins instance via the advanced tab of the plugin manager.
 This build should be based on the latest stable/tagged release.
 To get the latest development version, you should build from source...